The Open University since 2006

 Death and medicine: Postponement and promise

-This unit asks the reader to consider the experience of grief and bereavement and in particular the extent to which grieving people need professional help.
-The unit considers the evidence for the effects of grief and the extent to which current ways of responding are helpful.
+This course asks the reader to consider the experience of grief and bereavement and in particular the extent to which grieving people need professional help.
+The course considers the evidence for the effects of grief and the extent to which current ways of responding are helpful.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
 Full details can be found in the Acknowledgements and our FAQs section.